dana-ross/adrian/README.md

 ##### directories

 A list of directories where Adrian should look for font files.
 On Linux, system-wide fonts are usually found in `/usr/share/fonts`.

+##### obfuscate filenames: &lt;boolean&gt;

+If true, the filenames of font files are replaced with hashes so they can't be guessed as easily.

+##### cache-control lifetime: &lt;seconds&gt;

+Used to set the cache-control header sent to browsers.
+This header instructs browsers to cache Adrian's CSS and font files for this amount of time.

 ## Usage